Winemaking in Napa Valley since 1994

-Once in the press, the skins, seeds, and pulp are lightly pressed.
+In the press, the skins, seeds, and pulp are lightly pressed.
 Like the free-run wine, the pressed wine is put into separate barrels to be aged.
 To provide structure and backbone to the wines, a portion of the press is added to the final blend.

 Voces Cellars’ wines receive an additional two year of bottle age before the wine is released— some three years after harvest.
-Wines are not released until Fernando is satisfied with the finished product and they are ready to be enjoyed.